A Framework for Characterising the Value of Information in Hidden Markov Models: Effective Sampling Policies for VoI

-In this subsection, we consider the case of a first-come-first-serve (FCFS) M/M/1 queueing system to explore the statistical property of the VoI, which provides the potential applicability of the proposed framework.
+In this subsection, we consider the case of a first-come-first-serve (FCFS) M/M/1 queueing system (i.e., sampling times are Poisson distributed) to explore the statistical properties of VoI.
+This investigation provides insight into potential applications of the proposed framework.

-We assume that status updates are sampled as a rate $\lambda$ Poisson process and the service rate is $\mu$.
-Let the random variables
+In the M/M/1 model, status updates are assumed to be sampled as a rate $\lambda$ Poisson process and the service rate is $\mu$.
+The sampling interval of two packets